 Group exercise recertification

-Recertification ensures you stay current with the latest in evidence and best practice.
+Recertification is required to maintain your Fitness Alberta certification.
+This ensures you stay current with the latest in evidence and best practice in your specialty.
 If you are ready to upload your information and pay your fees you can recertify now.

-Recertifying shows your commitment to ongoing career development and to maintaining important professional requirements, such as insurance and up-to-date CPR.
+Recertifying is important for maintaining important professional requirements, such as insurance and up-to-date CPR.

-If you have any questions about your recertification contact us at info@aflca.ca.
+If you have any questions about your recertification you can contact us at info@aflca.ca.

 Requirements